File a ComplaintBoard for Licensing Contractors

 Unlicensed Activity / Denial of License

 The Executive Director may issue citations for unlicensed activity.
-This citation also acts as a "Cease and Desist" order of the project where the respondent may be working.
-Should the respondent wish to appeal the citation, they must do so, in writing, within 15 days and provide evidence, documentation, etc., proving they did not violate the law or offer to engage in contracting where a license is required, pursuant T.C.A.
+This citation also acts as a "Cease and Desist" order.
+The Respondent has 15 days to appeal the citation and must do so in writing.
+To appeal, they should provide evidence, documentation, etc., proving they did not violate the law or offer to engage in contracting where a license is required, pursuant T.C.A.
 Title 62, Chapter 6.
 The law allows a provision to lower the citation amount in cases where the respondent obtains a license as required.
 However, this is subject to Board review.

-Should the respondent fail to respond in writing or does not pay the citation, the case will be referred to the Board for further action (TCA 62-6-120/ Rule 0680-1-.21).
-This may result for a demand for payment to be issued, or the Board may authorize a formal hearing to collect the civil penalty.
-Once scheduled for a formal hearing, you are encouraged to obtain an attorney for representation.
+Should the respondent fail to respond in writing or does not pay the citation, the case will be turned over for collection and listed on the disciplinary action report.
+If the case is appealed, the Board may authorize a formal hearing.
+The Respondent is encouraged to obtain an attorney for representation.
 All hearings are overseen by an Administrative Law Judge.
-If you are found guilty of the violation, additional costs may be assessed to cover hearing (approximately $3,000 and up), which may include expenses for the Judge, witnesses, investigation and any other legal fees incurred by the State.
+If you are found guilty of the violation, additional costs may be assessed to cover the hearing which includes expenses for the Judge, witnesses, investigation, court reporter, and any other legal fees incurred by the State.
 Failing to appear at a hearing may result in a judgment by "default" (guilty).
 After a formal hearing, if the penalties are not paid within the time allotted by the Board, it may be turned over to a collection agency or the local District Attorney's office for prosecution.

 Board Review of Complaints

 The Board reviews complaints presented to them by the Legal Section at each of the six (6) regularly scheduled annual meetings.
-They will not have knowledge of the parties identity involved in the complaint.
+They will not have knowledge of the parties’ identity involved in the complaint therefore the respondent is not allowed to appear before the Board.
 At that time, they will vote on the recommendations made by the attorney based upon the information outlined in the attorney's Legal Report.
-Respondent will be advised of the Board's ruling on a complaint case (see "Complaint" process information above), which may be: Consent Order; Informal Hearing; Summary and Suspension; or a Formal Hearing.
-Any member who presides over the informal hearing or has prior knowledge of the case, will not participate, (TCA 62-6-118, 125), therefore, complainants and the respondent should not contact a member of the Board.
+Respondent will be advised of the Board's discipline ruling on a complaint case (see "Complaint" process information above), which may be: Consent Order; Suspension or Revocation; or a Formal Hearing.
+NOTE: Complainants and the respondent should not contact a member of the Board as all complaints are presented anonymously.

 - Consent Order